Stella Tennant: Career

 In 1993, Tennant sent photographs of herself to a fashion magazine, and a friend introduced her to fashion writer Plum Sykes.
 She had recently had her nose pierced, which was an unusual look for models at the time.
-Steven Meisel then used her on the cover of Italian Vogue.
+Steven Meisel then photographed her for the 30th anniversary cover (October 1994) of Vogue Italia, alongside various models and celebrities.
 Soon after, Karl Lagerfeld announced Tennant as the new face of Chanel, with an exclusive contract.
 He is reported to have thought that she was reminiscent of Coco Chanel.
+Tennant then featured on the cover of i-D, W, D la Repubblica, Vogue Deutsch, L'Officiel, German Marie Claire, and Flare.

 Tennant modelled frequently for influential fashion photographers including Mario Testino, Helmut Lang, David Sims, Steven Meisel, Bruce Weber, Paolo Roversi, Tim Walker and Mark Borthwick.
 Along with Kate Moss and Erin O'Connor, she was credited with having "introduced an era of androgyny on the catwalk".

 Tennant appeared in the fashion shows of Bill Blass, Christian Dior, Shiatzy Chen and Chanel.
 She was a muse for Lagerfeld, Gianni Versace, Alexander McQueen, Nicolas Ghesquière, Riccardo Tisci and Victoria Beckham.
 She also appeared in numerous other advertising campaigns, including those of Marc Jacobs, Calvin Klein, Hermès, and in an influential 2002 campaign for Burberry.
 In 2010, she starred in L.K.Bennett's Spring Summer campaign photographed by Tim Walker.
 During the Closing Ceremony of the 2012 London Olympics, Tennant, along with Naomi Campbell and Kate Moss, was one of the British models wearing fashions created by British designers specifically for the event.

 In 2016, Tennant and Lady Isabella Cawdor premiered a new ready to wear collection they designed for the gunmaker and clothing retailer Holland & Holland.
 She also ran Tennant & Son, which produced hand-knitted cashmeres and, with her sister Issy, Tennant & Tennant, which produced luxury homeware.